David I. Saperstein: Biography

 Saperstein was born to Jewish parents in Baltimore.
 He dropped out of college to sell used cars.
 When he got stuck in a snowstorm he came up with the idea to sell traffic reports on the radio.
 He used his Ford Dealership to start his new venture in Baltimore.
-When Ford withdrew its support of Saperstein and he lost his dealership, he founded Metro Networks in 1978. the company grew to serve over 1,500 radio stations in the U.S. In 1996, Saperstein decided to take Metro Networks public under the Nasdaq exchange, stock symbol MTNT.
+When Ford withdrew its support of Saperstein and he lost his dealership, he founded Metro Networks in 1978. the company grew to serve over 1,500 radio stations in the U.S. In 1996, Saperstein decided to take Metro Networks public on the Nasdaq exchange, stock symbol MTNT.
 He made his fortune when he sold the company to Westwood One in 1999 for $1.25 billion in stock.
 Now he operates tree farms in Texas and Florida: "It's a growing business," he once told a reporter for Forbes magazine.
 In 1988, Saperstein was elected to the Common Cause National Governing Board.